Carlinina/Logs-Analysis-Project/README.md

   	CREATE VIEW percentage AS SELECT error100.date, (errors*1.00)/total_number AS percentage_errors FROM error100, total_entries WHERE total_entries.date=error100.date ORDER BY percentage_errors DESC;

- AFter you have created the views you can execute 'python news_tool.py' in the command line.
+ After you have created the views you can execute 'python news_tool.py' in the command line.

 ## Example of the program's output

+I will provide the file <program_output_example.txt> that is a copy of what the program will print out.

 Q1.
 Number of article's views:

      " Candidate is jerk, alleges rival " --  338647 views
      " Bears love berries, alleges bear " --  253801 views
      " Bad things gone, say good people " --  170098 views

 Q2.
 Number of authors' views:

      " Ursula La Multa " --  507594 views
      " Rudolf von Treppenwitz " --  423457 views
      " Anonymous Contributor " --  170098 views
      " Markoff Chaney " --  84557 views

 Q3.
 Days where more than 1% of requests lead to errors:

      " 2016-07-17 " --  2.2626862468027260 % errors